kylemcevoy/BayesMultiLogit/README.md

 # BayesMultiLogit
-BayesMultiLogit

-This is a package developed by Kyle R. McEvoy and Jared Fisher to implement a number of methods for performing Bayesian multinomial logistic regression using data-augmentation methods.
+This is an R package developed by Kyle R. McEvoy and Jared Fisher to implement a number of methods for performing Bayesian multinomial logistic regression using data-augmentation methods.

 The code for all functions using the Holmes-Held methods were written by us following the pseudo-code template provided in the paper: